baidu-research/task_space/README.md

 ### Linguistic Tasks

 Using the 34x34 covariance matrix, we can identify the 5 most representative tasks are those corresponding to roberta-base, distilbert-base-uncased, t5-base, bert-base-cased and bart-large.
-Combining these checkpoints yields superior results on 8 new linguistic tasks, e.g., below is an example on chunking task.
+Combining these checkpoints yields superior results on 8 new linguistic tasks, e.g., below is an example of chunking task.
 <p align="center">
 <img src="pics/chunking.png" width=300>
 </p>